 Construction will proceed from North (Zone 1) to East (Zone 2) to South (Zone 3), although work will begin on the south side Elevator addition in May.
 To quote from the Turner documents, “Using a Fraco hydraulic scaffolding system, the sequence will progress in lifts.
 Each vertical section will be complete in succession as we move around the building.
 Each elevation will take about 90 days to complete.
 This creates a nice smooth flow of trades that is safe and efficient.
 Simultaneously, work will begin on the elevator addition.
 New foundations and exterior structure will be complete by the time that exterior cladding activities have reached the South elevation.
 Interior finishes and elevator installation will occur in the final phases of the job.”

 In other words, exterior and interior scaffolding will go up in May on the north side, and then be sequenced around the building to the east and finally to the south, as work proceeds.
-Exterior and interior scaffolding has already gone up on the north and east sides; south side scaffolding will go up at the end of July/beginning of August.
+Exterior and interior scaffolding has already gone up on the north and east sides; south side scaffolding will go up at the beginning of August.